alveshelio/nhost-react-query/README.md

 The Github action configured in this starter kit will deploy a static site to an Amazon S3 bucket, if you want to deploy to another provider, in that case you need to updated file `. github/workflows/deploy.yml` to suite your platform needs.

-## Warning

-You could be tempted to use `const { colorMode, toggleColorMode } = useColorMode()` to toggle the theme color directly within a page, don't do that. `colorMode` will always return undefined.
-You need to use `usetColorMode()` hook within a component and import this component in the page where you want to use it.

 ## Notes